 Native American STEM Competition and Teacher Conference at the University of Tulsa

-The Tulsa Math Teachers’ Circle (TMTC)- The Tulsa Math Teachers’ Circle http://tmtc.utulsa.edu/ meets on the first Thursday of selected months during the academic year from 6-8 P.M.
+The Tulsa Math Teachers’ Circle (TMTC) – Tulsa Math Teachers’ Circle meets on the first Thursday of selected months during the academic year from 6-8 p.m.
 After a light meal, a topic in mathematics is presented by a Math Facilitator (from out-of-town or TU) who guides the group rather than lectures to the group.
 Problems are open-ended and can be approached on many different levels.
 We work in groups with middle school/high school teachers and TU faculty working together to solve a problem that no one has seen before There is no cost to attend and Mathematics Educators and Professionals at all levels are welcome and encouraged to attend.

 The University of Tulsa partners with many organizations to bring STEM opportunities to the forefront.

-Oklahoma Science and Engineering Foundation (OKSEF) – provides administration of the Oklahoma Regional and FIRST robotics competitions. http://oklahomafirst.org.
+Oklahoma Science and Engineering Foundation (OKSEF) – supports administration of the Oklahoma Regional and FIRST robotics competitions. https://oklahomafirst.org.

-The Little Lighthouse – Make a Difference Engineering (M.A.D.E.) at TU does an annual project with The Little Lighthouse.
-The help build adaptive technology, or custom toys for children with physical and developmental disabilities.
+The Little Lighthouse – Make a Difference Engineering (MADE at TU) is a service initiative inviting TU students to collaborate with local organizations to design and fabricate adaptive devices for individuals with physical and developmental disabilities.

-- TU ENS students volunteer as mentors in the “Me and My Math Mentor” for before and after school enrichment at Kendall-Whitter Elementary, in partnership with the Tulsa Regional Stem Alliance
+- TU engineering students volunteer for the “Me and My Math Mentor” program for before and after school enrichment at Kendall-Whitter Elementary, in partnership with the Tulsa Regional Stem Alliance

-- Chemistry Professor, Gabriel LeBlanc is working with Rogers College High School on an ACS Coaching Grant, which pairs a high school science teacher with a higher education faculty for mentoring and collaboration opportunities.
+- Chemistry Professor, Gabriel LeBlanc works with Will Rogers High School on an American Chemistry Society coaching grant, which pairs a high school science teacher with a higher education faculty member for mentoring and collaboration opportunities.

 Tulsa Regional Stem Alliance

-- TU has a booth at the State Fair in the fall.
-We were part of a TRSA delegation that was recognized at the Governor’s STEM summit by Governor Fallin with a citation stating that Tulsa is Oklahoma’s first STEM community.
+- TU hosts a booth at the Tulsa State Fair in the fall and is part of a Tulsa Regional STEM Alliance delegation recognized at the Governor’s STEM Summit with a citation stating Tulsa is Oklahoma’s first STEM community.

-- Seaperch Workshop — Building an underwater robot.
+- Seaperch Workshop – building underwater robots.
 This program is sponsored by Tulsa STEM Alliance, USNA, and NOAA.
-Occurs periodically — three workshops sponsored at TU since 2012.

-Tulsa Research Partners – TU is hosting the Tulsa Research Day that will feature a new program called Tulsa Research Kids in November on the OU-Tulsa Campus at the Schusterman Center.
+Tulsa Research Partners – TU hosts Tulsa Research Day featuring a new program called Tulsa Research Kids in November on the OU-Tulsa Campus at the Schusterman Center.